A time where family and friends gather to remember the abundance of blessings bestowed upon them during the year.

 As we gather together this Thanksgiving, let us make much of Jesus in both our heart and our spirit and be the blessed testimony to those He puts in our path.

-This post originally appeared at MelanieRedd.com.
+This post originally appeared at MelanieRedd.com, published with permission.